jpistoriusp/CookItUp/README.md

-Paul Pistorius, Eric Lee, Ryan Gorilo, Nancy Tran, Miles Grandin
+Paul Pistorius, Eric Lee, Ryan Grillo, Nancy Tran, Miles Grandin

 Recipe application where users can search by remaining ingredients in their kitchen.